petter-holmberg/elements/README.md

 `search_match` and `search_mismatch` take two loadable ranges and an optional relation, simultaneously traversing the ranges and stopping at the first positions where a match or a mismatching element is found, respectively.
 The default relation is `equal`.

+## Permutations

+### Reverse

+`reverse` takes a mutable range and reverses the elements in the range.

+### Rotate

+`rotate` takes a mutable range and a position in the range, swapping elements such that the element at the given position becomes the first element in the range, and the element preceding it becomes the last element.

 ## Side effects

 `for_each` takes a loadable range and a procedure of `Arity` 1.
 It applies the procedure on each value in the range, returning the procedure as it could have accumulated information during the traversal.